-Twin Towers of Kuala Lumpur.
+Petronas Twin Towers of Kuala Lumpur

-I landed in KL early morning, sleep deprived after an overnight flight.
+I landed in KL early morning, sleep-deprived after an overnight flight.
 The taxi driver told me that the hotel is at least an hour away from the airport.
 So as soon as I sat in the cab, I dozed off.
-When I opened my eyes Petronas towers were right in front of me, almost center aligned in the frame through the car window.
+When I opened my eyes Petronas towers were right in front of me, almost center-aligned in the frame through the car window.
 But, wait a minute they did not appear as tall as I had imagined them.
-More importantly, they did not stand-alone as I had imagined from the pictures I had seen in promotions.
+More importantly, they did not stand alone as I had imagined from the pictures I had seen in promotions.
 They were surrounded by a lot of other tall buildings that from a distance look almost as tall.
 I asked the Taxi driver if these were indeed the Petronas towers and he confirmed they were.
 So, I kept looking at them as we almost circled around them to reach the hotel.

-Photographing the Petronas Twin Towers.
+Photographing the Petronas Twin Towers

-The design of Twin Towers.
+The design of the Twin Towers

 I saw some exhibits explaining the building of the structures, but no one gives better information than our beloved Internet.
 It is well known that the towers have been built on the Islamic concept of an octagonal star that is made by placing intersecting squares on each other.
 Here is a site that explains the structure in detail and also the process of how it was built.
-Interestingly, making of these ‘once the tallest buildings in the world’ was a truly global effort that involved designers and construction companies from across the world.
+Interestingly, making these ‘once the tallest buildings in the world was a truly global effort that involved designers and construction companies from across the world.
 I was also amazed to know that towers actually sway a little bit when the wind blows.
-Has anyone seen or felt them sway?
+Has anyone seen or felt their sway?

-While anyone who has seen them appreciates them, my thoughts go to the person who conceived it in his or her minds first.
+While anyone who has seen them appreciates them, my thoughts go to the person who conceived it in his or her mind first.
 And all those who worked together to make it a reality.
 If all of us could work towards creating miracles together, the world would be a much better place to live.
 And we would have many more wonders to keep our eyes wide open.